Folliculitis

 - Avoid tight-fitting clothes that trap sweat and bacteria.

-- Wash clothes worn next to the skin in very hot water.
+- Wash clothes worn next to the skin in very hot, soapy water.

 - Avoid public hot tubs or spas and shower with antibacterial soap after using one.